 Type 1 diabetes is associated with slightly reduced bone density, putting patients at risk for osteoporosis and possibly fractures.

 Diabetes increases the risk for other conditions, including:

 Diabetes can cause specific complications in women.
 Women with diabetes have an increased risk of recurrent yeast infections.
 In terms of sexual health, diabetes may cause decreased vaginal lubrication, which can lead to pain or discomfort during intercourse.

 Women with diabetes should be aware that certain types of medication can affect their blood glucose levels.
 For example, birth control pills can raise blood glucose levels.
 Long-term use (more than 2 years) of birth control pills may increase the risk of certain health problems.

 Diabetes and Pregnancy.
 Diabetes during pregnancy can increase the risk for birth defects.
 High blood sugar levels (hyperglycemia) can affect the developing fetus during the critical first 6 weeks of organ development.
-Women with diabetes (either type 1 or type 2) who are planning on becoming pregnant should strive to maintain good glucose control for 3 - 6 months before pregnancy.
+Women with diabetes (either type 1 or type 2) who are planning on becoming pregnant should strive to maintain good glucose control for 3 to 6 months before pregnancy.

 It is also important for women to closely monitor their blood sugar levels during pregnancy.
 For women with type 1 diabetes, pregnancy can affect their insulin dosing needs.
 Insulin dosing may also need to be adjusted during and following delivery.
-[For more information, see “Treatment of Diabetes During Pregnancy” in Treatment of Complications section of this report.]
+[For more information, see "Treatment of Diabetes During Pregnancy" in the Treatment of Complications section of this report.]

 Diabetes and Menopause.
 The changes in estrogen and other hormonal levels that occur during the transition to menopause (perimenopause) can cause major fluctuations in blood glucose levels.
 Women with diabetes also face an increased risk of premature menopause, which can lead to higher risk of heart disease.